When is the Best Time to Visit Patagonia?

 The best time to visit Patagonia is during the shoulder season, from October to November and March to April.
 From October to November, Patagonia blossoms into spring with wildflowers of every color.
 From March to April, watch as the autumnal hues of fall transform the national park into a spectacular display.
 In addition to mesmerizing scenery that happens during the shoulder season in Patagonia, travelers can enjoy freely walking the trails as there are, in general, fewer crowds during this time.

 December to February is the most popular time to visit as the days are longest and the chances of good weather are highest, but that comes with larger numbers of visitors.
-Weather Underground is a good source of information on Patagonia weather.
-The Lake District including Bariloche, Puerto Varas, and Pucon is further north and warmer.
+Patagonia weather follows the same patterns throughout the whole region, however the Lake District including Bariloche, Puerto Varas, and Pucon being further north is warmer.

 For some inspiring Patagonia tours, check out our Top 15 Patagonia Tours list.
 We can customize any Patagonia trip to match your interests, dates and travel style.

 September is when Patagonia transitions from the cold winter season into a blossoming spring!
 Spring is one of our favorite times to explore Patagonia as the temperatures are moderate and the region welcomes colorful wildflowers.
 It is a wonderful time to examine the natural plant species and wildlife of the area.
 There are also smaller amounts of travelers exploring the area at this time – leaving the hiking trails open for many.

 Note: While temperatures are beginning to rise and it may be warm during the day, make sure to pack warm clothing as Patagonia’s nighttime still experiences chilly weather.

 Torres del Paine

 Things to Do in Patagonia in the Spring